 Office Hours: MW 10:30 -12:00 or by appointment.
 If these hours are not convenient, please talk to me after class to arrange another time and we will figure something out.
 I almost always have time for questions right after class.
 You're also welcome to email questions (but if you email me just before a test, I might not read it in time).

-Harper is required.
-Any other reading will will be posted as
+Smith is required.
+Any other reading will will be posted

 notes: are available

 from the links below.
 I will update these regularly

 Overheads: the figures that I use in overheads are posted as pdf files in the links below.
 I occasionally add new material at the last minute, to incorporate new studies, but most of the overheads are in the pdf file links.